**Alt text:** A person is using a laptop to view data analytics with graphs and charts, with a smartphone and glasses on the desk beside them.

 Amazon Prime Video Custom pricing based on scope E-commerce integration.

-The Great Ad Debacle: When your OTT ad campaign budget rivals your annual coffee expenditure—and still doesn’t reach your cat-loving primary customers.
+The Great Ad Debacle: When your OTT ad campaign budget rivals your annual coffee expenditure—and still doesn’t reach your cat-loving target audience.

-Despite the video shift, long-established and accepted TV ads remain on-point for wide-scale campaigns.
+Despite the tech shift, traditional TV ads remain relevant for wide-scale campaigns.

 Cost Factor Estimated Cost Notes